Social Sales: What a Social Media Agency Can Do for Your Marketing

 Got Anything Else?

 Now these are all just some of the questions you have to ask before you sign.
-Though they’re descriptive enough (bear with us), there are bound to be more questions on your mind when it comes to scoping out a social media agency for quality before you sign on.
-You should always make a habit of grilling them for whatever answers you need to rest easy.
+You should always make a habit of grilling a social media marketing agency or any digital agency in general for whatever answers you need to rest easy.
 This is your businesses after all; You want its online marketing and social media marketing to be in professional hands.
 So take these few humble points into consideration and figure out what else you need to know before you hand over the reins of your social media marketing to a social media agency.

-We thought it helpful to give you, our dear and cherished reader, somewhat of an idea of what some of your average services from a social media agency could cost.
-Bearing in mind that these are price ranges from the year of our (your?) lord 2017, and in United Stated Dollars (also known as freedom bucks).
-So try not to have a financial heart attack as we explore the wonderful world of social media marketing pricing.
+We thought it helpful to give you somewhat of an idea of what some of your average services from a social media agency could cost.
+Bearing in mind that these are 2017 price estimates so prices may have increased since these were reported but should be used as a guideline of social media marketing pricing.

 Say you’re looking for some design work, or maybe template creation?
 These kinds of things can drastically improve your chances of attracting potential leads.
-And in this day and age, it’ll cost you somewhere in the range of $1,000 to $5,000.
-Although you’ll find that most agencies won’t charge you much over $3,000 (nobody said quality was cheap, chum).
+And in this day and age, it’ll cost you somewhere in the range of £800 to £4,000.
+Although you’ll find that most agencies won’t charge you much over £2,000.

 Not too surprisingly, services for Twitter aren’t as financially devastating as you’d assume in this trying time of ours.
-Something as basic as account setups is most likely to cost you $500 to $2,000, while most won’t nickel and dime you past $1,000.
-Say you’re looking for continuous and ongoing account management as well as some training on the side, the range for these kinds of services rightfully lies within the $500 to $3,000 a month range, with the price usually going up further the more content you want provided for your account.
-But fret not; Most companies won’t charge you over $1,500 a month.
+Something as basic as account setups is most likely to cost you £400 to £1600, while most won’t nickel and dime you past £800.
+Say you’re looking for continuous and ongoing account management as well as some training on the side, the range for these kinds of services rightfully lies within the £400 to £2,500 a month range, with the price usually going up further the more content you want to be provided for your account.
+But fret not; Most companies won’t charge you over £1,200 a month.

-Given how time consuming and resource heavy making videos inherently is, the pricing all depends on the level of complexity, the desired length and the overall quality of the video you have in mind.
-This can go anywhere from $500 to $30,000, which, again, is an investment in your brand, which isn’t exactly a wasted expense when you think about it.
-The more creative you want your video to be (custom animations, scenes, longer length) It’s going to set you back a lot more than just making simplistic one-on-one video.
-Sometimes, you’ll find the rate per minute going up to $1000 or more.
+Given how time-consuming and resource-heavy creating video content inherently is, the pricing all depends on the level of complexity, the desired length and the overall quality of the video you have in mind.
+This can go anywhere from £400 to £24,000, which, again, is an investment in your brand, which isn’t exactly a wasted expense when you think about it.
+The more creative you want your video to be (custom animations, scenes, longer length) It’s going to set you back a lot more than just making a simplistic one-on-one video.
+Sometimes, you’ll find the rate per minute going up to £800 or more.
 So be advised.

 On Social Media Strategy

-One should bear in mind that the more the number of keywords or phrases goes up, the heavier the toll on your fees it’s going to take.
+You should bear in mind that the more the number of keywords or phrases goes up, the heavier the toll on your fees it’s going to take.
 But overall, you get what you pay for.
-Let’s say that initial setup is going to set you back about $500 to $5,000, with most charging you between $1,000 and $2,000.
-Add to this ongoing reporting and consultancy/advisory services costing you $500 to $7,500 a month, with most offering you a ceiling of $2,000.
+Let’s say that initial setup is going to set you back about £400 to £4,000, with most charging you between £800 and £1,600.
+Add to this ongoing reporting and consultancy/advisory services costing you £400 to £6,000 a month, with most offering you a ceiling of £1,600.

 It’s never a bad idea to spring for a social media strategy audit, either.
 You’ll want detailed info about your current social media strategy, as well as even more detailed recommendations on how to move forward with your current strategy, or whether or not you need an entirely new one, as well as instructions on how to achieve both and also gauge results.
-Typically, an auditing service can run you anywhere from $2,000 to $25,000, with most charging you something like $5,000 to $10,000.
-Often you’ll find that most agencies will require that you pair social media strategy audits with creation and integration services with existing marketing efforts.
-This will facilitate the creation of a new strategy (as previously mentioned) and provide more consistent results.
-This kind of add-on can cost anywhere between $10,000 and $30,000, with the sweet spot being somewhere between $10,000 and $15,000 for most agencies.
+Typically, an auditing service can run you anywhere from £1,600 to £20,000, with most charging you something like £3,200 to £8,100.

 We can’t stress enough how important it is to set up and maintain a functional and effective social media strategy.
 So if you’re going for a big investment, this should be farther up on your checklist when it comes to social media marketing.